Revolution of Jobs: "Republic of the dukes"

-Crisis of May 16, 1877
+Crisis of 16 May 1877

 "Rencontre entre deux trains de préfets, aller et retour", drawing by Cham referring to the prefect purges of 1877.

 The 1876 legislative elections resulted in a majority for the Republican Party in the Chamber of Deputies.
 The coexistence between Marshal MacMahon and the majority in the Chamber was fraught with difficulty.
 Ultimately, ultramontane demonstrations in favor of the restoration of Pope Pius IX's temporal power led to a rupture between the Jules Simon government and the Duke of Magenta.
-This event, occurring on May 16, 1877, came to be known as the Crisis of May 16.
+This event, occurring on 16 May 1877, came to be known as the Crisis of 16 May.
 Following the Constitution, the President of the Republic exercised his right of dissolution and called for new legislative elections.
 The third de Broglie cabinet dismissed the prefects appointed by Jules Simon and reinstated personnel loyal to the Moral Order.
 This resulted in 62 prefectural posts changing hands, with half of the prefects being left without positions, and all the sub-prefects being replaced.
 In total, 1,625 state agents were dismissed, and the government ordered civil servants to facilitate the electoral victory of the conservative majority.

 The early elections of October 1877 confirmed the Republican majority, necessitating the appointment of Jules Dufaure as Prime minister by Marshal MacMahon.
-On December 13, 1877, Dufaure proceeded to form a moderate Republican government.
+On 13 December 1877, Dufaure proceeded to form a moderate Republican government.
 The period following the formation of the last Dufaure cabinet was marked by a significant purge of the prefectural corps.
-Between December 13, 1877, and January 1, 1878, 85 prefects, 78 prefectural secretaries-general, and 280 sub-prefects were dismissed by Émile de Marcère.
+Between 13 December 1877, and 1 January 1878, 85 prefects, 78 prefectural secretaries-general, and 280 sub-prefects were dismissed by Émile de Marcère.
 These high-ranking officials, who had served during the Moral Order, were considered to have espoused a conservative ideology by the new government.
 The number of prefects remaining in office across metropolitan France was reduced to two, representing a "prefectural massacre" that stands unparalleled except by the Republican purges of 1848 and 1870.
 Subsequently, the public prosecutor's office and the justice of the peace were affected by individual measures, resulting in the dismissal of five attorneys general, the transfer of two, the dismissal of 177 justices of the peace, and the relocation of 168.
 These actions were taken to rid the administration of officials who were most compromised with the former majority.